Skip to content

 Mining, manufacturing, infrastructure, coffee, and finance executives needing close protection, secure transportation, advance planning, and regional movement capability.
 Corporate security Ethiopia engagements typically integrate executive security in Ethiopia coverage, executive travel security, residential protection, corporate travel risk planning, and a documented evacuation framework.
 Mining security Ethiopia work runs heaviest in Oromia and Tigray-adjacent zones.

-NGO Security Ethiopia and humanitarian support
+NGO Security Ethiopia and Humanitarian Support

 These engagements support humanitarian organisations, aid worker movement, and field security across active conflict areas.
 Coverage typically includes route planning, communications redundancy, hostile environment security briefings, and pre-arranged withdrawal routes for staff working in Amhara, Tigray, Oromia, and Gambella.

-Media, journalists, and researchers
+Media, Journalists, and Researchers

 Reporters, documentary teams, and policy researchers needing discreet protection, trusted local support, secure communications, and fixer coordination on politically sensitive work.